wulfsberg/angular-material-kickstart/README.md

       ...
     }

-This is a bit of a matter of taste.
-Some find it annoying that they cannot leave variables around while working on the code, but I find that forcing yourself to express what you actually mean pays off in the long run.
+This is somewhat a matter of taste.
+Some find this too strict, becoming an annoyance while working on the code.
+Pragmatically, though, you will never get around to actually cleaning up such things unless you do it while you're writing the code initially, so this strict setting ensures that dead legacy code does not accumulate and confuse people later.

 TSLint